Course Outline

 Goal:

-This examination is an end-of-semester exam, where you can demonstrate the theoretical and practical applications of pathophysiology you have mastered to date.
+This examination is a comprehensive end-of-trimester exam based on all course learning materials from Week 1 to 12, where you can demonstrate the theoretical and practical applications of pathophysiology that you have mastered to date.

 Product: Examination - Centrally Scheduled